jvnte/covid-19-prediction-api/README.md

 browser tab at http://localhost:8501/, while the API is running at http://localhost:8000/.
 To interact with the API only check out the previous section.

+## License

+The data is under [CSSEGISandData/COVID-19](https://github.com/CSSEGISandData/COVID-19/) terms of use.